This post may include affiliate links; for details, see our disclosure policy.

 - Cook the rice according to package instructions.

-- In a large saucepan (or dutch oven), warm 2 tablespoons olive oil over medium heat.
+- In a large saucepan (or dutch oven), warm the olive oil over medium heat.
 Sauté the onion, celery, and pepper for 8 to 10 minutes over medium heat until softened.
 Add the minced garlic and cook for about 2 minutes more; watch the pan to avoid burning the garlic.

 - When simmering is complete, remove the bay leaves and serve the beans over rice.
 Garnish with chopped parsley and hot sauce.